gotouerina/gotouerina/README.md

 gotouerina means 五島 絵梨奈 ,
 character in しんがつよか

 - 🔭 I’m currently studying my master degree in Lanzhou university
-- 🌱 I’m currently learning perl, R
+- 🌱 I’m currently learning Perl, R, Unity
-- 👯 I’m looking to collaborate on ecology and math
+- 👯 I’m looking to collaborate on Ecology and Math
 - 💬 Ask me about Touhou and Misttrain!
-- 📫 How to reach me: kogoorimasaki@outlook.com

 #### :computer: Programming languages and tools:
 <p>